 (Updated March 2022)

 Is there an obligation to report on...?

-Article 42 ter of the General Regulations approved by R. D. 1065/2007, of 27 July, refers to the Wealth Tax Law for the valuation of certain income.
+Article of the General Regulation approved by R. D. 42 1065/2007, Of 27 July, refers to the Wealth Tax Act for the valuation of certain incomes.
 Specifically, in the case of temporary income and annuities.

-Article 17 of the Wealth Tax Law in section Two establishes that temporary or life annuities constituted as a consequence of the delivery of capital in money, movable or immovable property, must be computed at their capitalisation value (on the date of accrual of the tax), applying the same rules as for the constitution of pensions established in the Tax on Property Transfers and Stamp Duty.
+Article 17 of the Wealth Tax Act in section Two provides that temporary or life annuities as a result of the delivery of capital in money, movable property or real estate, they must be calculated at their capitalization value (on the date of the accrual of the tax), applying the same rules as for the incorporation of pensions established in the Tax on Property Transfers and Stamp Duty.
 Article of the ITPAJD Act assesses the basis for the tax on pensions by capitalizing them.
 10.2.f

 There is no obligation to report assets deemed as such.

 However, it is different if these assets are the underlying assets of assets and rights subject to an information return, such as temporary income or annuities obtained from the delivery of cash, economic rights or real or personal property to institutions located abroad.
 In this case, you must report income thus obtained, regardless of the assets or rights provided.

 No, the taxpayer only needs to declare when he or she holds the ownership or real ownership on the property, or the right in rem for said property.

 Yes, the fact that the policyholder assumes the risks of the investment in which the provisions materialize does not alter the obligation to declare.